AtteLoponen/Project3RestAPI/README.md

 This is my Project 3 Rest API

 Possible improvement ideas: More possible requests.
-Also maybe a new collection in MongoDB for exampel F1 circuits.
+Also maybe a new collection in MongoDB for example F1 circuits.